Saturday, September 13, 2025

 Margin Account Activity

-There was no activity in this account in February 2024.
+There has been no activity in this account since the last update.

 TFSA Activity

-This purchase adds 323.76 CAD to my annual dividend income.
+This purchase adds $27.00 to my annual dividend income.

-This purchase adds $200.72 CAD to my annual dividend income, at the time of this writing.
+This purchase adds approximately $7.10 CAD to my annual dividend income.

 Shares Purchased Via DRIP